Skip to Content

 If any of your tests are abnormal, you may need to be tested more often.

-For women in this age group, most experts say:footnote 2, footnote 1
+For women in this age group, most experts say:

-Women ages 65 and older may no longer need Pap tests.
+Women ages 65 and older may no longer need to be screened for cervical cancer.
 Talk with your doctor about what's right for you.

-Most experts say that you no longer need Pap tests if:footnote 2, footnote 1
+Most experts say that after you turn age 65, you no longer need screening tests if:

 A hysterectomy is